nravetch/infiniteshapes/README.md

 (this is because I expect a fully formed JSON response - we can either tweak the prompt more, or cry...
 I mean uh - programmatically parse it better)
 2. PHI3:MINI doesn't undrestand how to format the PATH / POLYGON object types sometimes, leading to syntax errors.
 Besides telling it to get gud (i.e. better prompt engineering), not sure how to fix that...
 3. The outputs kinda don't make sense sometimes.
 But at least they're outputs and the model works?
 Yay?
+4. Oh.
+And when re-creating an object that's been seen before (cached) - the color stays the same (when it should change to reflect the newest combo).
+This can def be fixed